Mohammed-Alhawry/ColorNote/README.md

-a windows desktop application for making notes written in wpf
+a windows desktop application written in WPF for making notes